Persona Matters: Effects of Activation Steering on Short Answer Generation and Scoring: Method

 \subsection{Activation Steering}

 At inference time, we modify the model's forward pass by registering a hook at layer $l^*$ that additively perturbs the hidden states:

 where $\alpha \in \mathbb{R}$ is the steering coefficient that controls the magnitude and direction of the intervention.
 Setting $\alpha > 0$ steers the model toward trait $t$ (e.g., more evil), while $\alpha < 0$ steers toward the opposite (e.g., more good).
 In all experiments we use the saved mean-difference vectors directly, without additional per-layer renormalization, and fix $|\alpha| = 2.0$ across models for comparability.
 Positive steering corresponds to $+\alpha$ and negative steering to $-\alpha$.
-This value follows prior activation-steering work \cite{turner2024steeringlanguagemodelsactivation, chen2025personavectorsmonitoringcontrolling} as a moderate intervention strength: large enough to produce measurable behavioral shifts, but usually not so large that generations become uniformly degenerate.
-This method requires no weight updates, gradient computation, or retraining, making it applicable to transformer-based models with access to intermediate hidden states.
+This value follows prior activation-steering work \cite{turner2024steeringlanguagemodelsactivation,chen2025personavectorsmonitoringcontrolling} as a moderate intervention strength: large enough to produce measurable behavioral shifts, but usually not so large that generations become uniformly degenerate.